 The good news is that these are precisely the tasks that can be automated.

-Repetitive, patterned, and prone to errors, insurance billing and coding are fundamental activities that modern healthcare businesses delegate to Robotic Process Automation (RPA).
+Repetitive, patterned, and prone to errors, insurance billing, and coding are fundamental activities that modern healthcare businesses delegate to Robotic Process Automation (RPA).
 What is involved in the process, and how do hospitals, practices, and healthcare professionals benefit?
-Let’s dive into medical coding automation and its implementation, from discovery to continuous development.
+Let’s dive into medical coding automation and its implementation, from discovery to continuous development with experienced RPA consultants.

 Despite its significant role in the healthcare and insurance industries, medical coding is often put down as another back-office job.
-While this is a huge generalization, there’s one truth to it: medical coding is foundational for the efficiency of healthcare-related processes.
+While this is a huge generalization, there’s one truth: medical coding is foundational for the efficiency of healthcare-related processes.

 The main activities within the medical coding business are the interpretation of patients’ diagnoses, test results, and procedures and converting them into one of the standardized classification systems, such as the International Classification of Diseases (ICD), Current Procedure Terminology (CPT), or Healthcare Common Procedure Coding System (HCPCS).